Baasrode

-Baasrode is a village and a district in the municipality of Dendermonde, in East Flanders, Belgium.
+Baasrode is a village and a subdivision of the municipality of Dendermonde, in East Flanders, Belgium.

 Since the Middle Ages, the village economy has been based on riverine traffic on the Scheldt.
-A boat building industry remained active until 1986, and the village contains a museum dedicated to its maritime history.
+A boat building industry remained active until 1986, and the village is home to the Scheepvaartmuseum, a museum dedicated to its maritime history.
 The village church, dedicated to Saint Ursmar, is medieval but has been successively rebuilt during the 18th and 19th centuries.